googleapis/google-api-dotnet-client/BACKLOG.md

 - Status: Investigation required.
 - Action: Unlikely, this repo is in maintenance mode.

-## unable to assign a file name when uploading data by Analytics API
+## Unable to assign a file name when uploading data by Analytics API

 - Issue: [#1087](https://github.com/googleapis/google-api-dotnet-client/issues/1087)
 - Status: Investigation required.
 - Action: Unlikely, this repo is in maintenance mode.

-# Support / Documentation for limited device authorisation flow
+## Support / Documentation for limited device authorisation flow

 - Issue [#1105](https://github.com/googleapis/google-api-dotnet-client/issues/1105)
 - Status: Slightly unclear at the moment whether this is about documenting existing features, or implementing a new flow
 - Action: Unlikely, this repo is in maintenance mode.

-# Polly integration for HttpClient
+## Polly integration for HttpClient

 - Issue [#1414](https://github.com/googleapis/google-api-dotnet-client/issues/1414)
 - Status: workaround feasible with small amounts of customer code